Mac0504/MEs-EEG/README.md

-# Multi-modality Hidden Emotion Recognition via Electroencephalogram and Facial Micro-expressions
+# A Transformer-Based Multimodal Framework for Hidden Emotion Recognition through Micro-Expression and EEG Fusion

 # Abstract

 With the development of multimedia technology, emotion recognition has gradually matured, but hidden emotion recognition still faces numerous challenges.
 Given the unique advantages of micro-expressions (MEs) and electroencephalogram (EEG) signals in capturing subtle emotional cues, we recreated scenarios where individuals suppress facial expressions to conceal emotions in response to intense emotional stimuli.
-Simultaneous recording of MEs and EEG data from 67 participants resulted in a dataset comprising 453 ME video clips and 3,015 EEG trials across five emotional categories.
-To assess the dataset’s reliability, we developed an emotion classification model utilizing cross-modal attention mechanisms, achieving 80.46\% accuracy in classifying hidden emotions across the five categories.
-This method outperforms approaches relying solely on MEs or EEG by 9.83\% and 6.94\%, respectively.
-To the best of our knowledge, this is the first publicly available dataset that includes both MEs and EEG data, which will be available at: https://github.com/Mac0504/MEs-EEG.
+Simultaneous recording of MEs and EEG data from 60 participants resulted in a dataset comprising 453 ME video clips and 2,940 EEG trials across seven emotional categories.
+To evaluate the reliability of the dataset, we developed an emotion classification model utilizing a cross-modal attention mechanism.
+The model achieved an accuracy of 89.71% for three-class classification and 40.22% for seven-class classification, demonstrating a significant performance improvement compared to single-modal approaches.
+To the best of our knowledge, this is the first publicly available dataset that includes both MEs and EEG data.

 # Samples
 ![image](samples-1.gif)